MalayNagda/ROS_Gazebo/README.md

 roslaunch turtlebot3_navigation turtlebot3_navigation.launch map_file:= path/to/map.yaml
 ```

-We can see the turtlebot3 navigating autonomously in the Gazebo world as well as as SLAM visualization of the same in the rviz window below-
+The turtlebot3 can be seen navigating autonomously in the Gazebo world as well as as SLAM visualization of the same in the rviz window below-
 <p align="center">
   <img src="images/SLAM_ROS1.gif">
 </p>